run-llama/create-llama/templates/types/streaming/nextjs/README-template.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Using docker
+## Using Docker

-1. Build an image for Next app:
+1. Build an image for the Next.js app:

 ```
 docker build -t <your_app_image_name> .
 ```

-2. Start the app:
+2. Generate embeddings:

-- Generate the embedding for `./data` folder if it exists - otherwise, skip this step:
+Parse the data and generate the vector embeddings if the `./data` folder exists - otherwise, skip this step:

 ```
 docker run \
   --rm \
-  -v $(pwd)/.env:/app/.env  \
+  -v $(pwd)/.env:/app/.env \ # Use ENV variables and configuration from your file-system
+  -v $(pwd)/config:/app/config \
-  -v ./storage:/app/storage \ # Can remove this option if you us a vector database
+  -v $(pwd)/cache:/app/cache \ # Use your file system to store gea vector database
   -p 3000:3000 \
   <your_app_image_name> \
   npm run generate
 ```

-- Start the API
+3. Start the API

 ```
 docker run \
   --rm \
-  -v $(pwd)/.env:/app/.env \
+  -v $(pwd)/.env:/app/.env \ # Use ENV variables and configuration from your file-system
+  -v $(pwd)/config:/app/config \
-  -v ./storage:/app/storage \ # Can remove this option if you us a vector database
+  -v $(pwd)/cache:/app/cache \ # Use your file system to store gea vector database
   -p 3000:3000 \
   <your_app_image_name>
 ```